 When you file a personal injury lawsuit you have to keep a record of your recovery.
 Log your doctor appointments and any expenses you may have due to the injury.

 Consult with your personal injury attorney about settling and they will send a demand letter with what they believe would be a good amount.
 The settlement should cover any current or future expenses and then some.
 A settlement can take a few weeks or a few months to figure out.

-The average amount for personal injury settlements are anywhere between $3,000 to $75,000.
-The amount you receive from your settlement can be determined by how bad the injuries were, are there any life sustaining injuries, and how negatively has your life been impacted because of the accident.
+The average amount for personal injury settlements is anywhere between $3,000 to $75,000.
+The amount you receive from your settlement can be determined by how bad the injuries were, whether are there any life-sustaining injuries, and how negatively has your life been impacted because of the accident.

 You might get a higher settlement if the injury severely impacted your livelihood.
 For example, a dog biting a surgeon and damaging the nerves in their hand causing them to not be able to hold a scalpel.

 The best way to increase your settlement is to do the following:

 - Keep a record of all appointments you attended, and services done